 Last but not least, list out your key competitors, what their key messages are, and how you are different from each.

-With a solid messaging guide containing these 5 key components you are now ready to move forward and tackle that networking event or marketing campaign.
-So, as the song says “Tell me who are you?”
+With a solid messaging guide containing these five key components, you are now ready to move forward and tackle anything that comes your way, from a networking event to marketing campaign.

 Focusing on these five areas will help you craft messaging that can guide your content creation strategy and campaign planning for quarters to come.